CubiCasa/cubicasa-ios-sdk-example-project/README.md

 You can specify where the scan will be placed in the app document directory with CCCapture `fileName` field.

 ### Starting the Scan
-The way to use `CCCapture` is to present it as a `UIViewController`:
+The way to use `CCCapture` is to present it as a `UIViewController`, using the built-in `show` function:

 ```swift
 import CubiCapture